 Here’s a big one.
 This one affects women no matter what situation they’re in.
 So of course when you’re pregnant, it can be downright depressing.
 Every woman gains weight during her pregnancy, and much of the weight gain is for the health and well being of your unborn child.
 Yet you’re afraid that you won’t be able to lose that “baby weight”.

 First off, let’s look at what is actually an acceptable weight gain during pregnancy.
 According to the CDC, a 25-35 pound weight gain is recommended for women who are at their normal weight.
 Note that they recommend gaining 15-25 pounds if you are considered “overweight” and even recommend gaining 11-20 pounds if you are considered “obese”.

 So many times when you notice you are gaining weight it is simply your body doing what it must to sustain an additional life.
 As far as what you can do to keep excessive weight off and/or lose weight after you give birth, there are a couple of things that anyone can do.

 1) Drink more water – Drinking more water can help to keep you hydrated and help keep the baby developing as well.

-2) Start walking more often – You can start by setting aside a few minutes a day and working up.
+2) Start walking more often – You can start by setting aside a few minutes a day and working up to longer walking periods.
 Walking not only can keep your metabolism working well, it can help keep excess pounds off as well.

 I know those aren’t earth shattering suggestions, but they really can help.
 In addition, walking can help you clear your mind and relive some of your stress, which can result in you not feeling as scared, at least during your walk.